Every now and then, I’m frustrated that SwiftUI is missing an obvious environment variable. I really expected it to have

 In this example, Swift calls MyObjC on the background thread – but the same problem exists if Swift calls an ObjC method, and _that_ method then moves to a background thread.

 You can even pass pure swift code to ObjectiveC as a block – and it will be run.
+This one does at least generate a warning message

 This situation is very common whenever you have a delegate pattern and ObjC code